William Menzie Webb, 1879-1912: Combining Daring Vision and Courageous Action

 He remained at home for two years pursuing his studies, and in January 1854, when he was fifteen years of age, he applied and gained admission to the Mico institution, which was then under the leadership of Julius Oliver Beardslee, an American abolitionist who contributed to the introduction of the Disciples of Christ Church in Jamaica.

 Webb was a strict and efficient teacher and the school flourished under his leadership.
 Soon, the student body moved from about 60 to more than 100 pupils.
 Mr. Millard recognized Webb’s exceptional gifts and not only placed his name in the church’s preaching plan, but offered to assist him in further studies.
-After two years of successful teaching work at St. Ann's Bay, Webb applied for admission to Calabar Theological Institution, then located at Calabar, near Rio Bueno.
-He was admitted, and came under the able leadership of Rev. David Jonathan East, Calabar’s president.
+After two years of successful teaching work at St. Ann’s Bay, Webb applied for admission to Calabar Theological Institution, then located at Calabar, near Rio Bueno.
+He was admitted, and came under the influence of Rev. David Jonathan East, Calabar’s president.

 Over his four years at Calabar, Webb excelled in his studies and developed proficiency in Hebrew, Greek, Latin, Theology and English Literature.
 East had the highest regard for Webb and looked forward to his future ministry with enthusiasm and optimism.

 When Webb completed the Calabar programme in December 1862, President East had temporary oversight of the Stewart Town Baptist Church, where Thomas Lea, William Knibb’s nephew, had just resigned the pastorate.
 East encouraged the church to invite Webb to be their minister.
 However, some of the deacons of the church and many of the members were not ready to have a Black minister and a young one at that.
-However, one of the deacons, Edward Samuels, a man of means and influence in the church, favoured Webb and promised that if Webb were accepted as pastor, he would contribute to augment Webb’s salary.
+However, one of the deacons, Edward Samuels, a man of means and influence in the church, was in favour of Webb and promised that, if Webb were accepted as pastor, he would contribute to augment Webb’s salary.
 The people accepted the offer and, in March 1863, Webb became pastor in the Stewart Town circuit, which included the Gibraltar church.
 In protest, some members left the church, but returned later after realizing their folly.
 In November, 1863, Webb was ordained to the ministry and, with wisdom and zeal, he applied himself to the work of God.

 Gibraltar Baptist Church